-The agency recognizes the importance of development and training of its workforce.
-The agency awards salary increases for forestry registration, completion of the forestry technician program, progression through established career paths (i.e. foresters, dispatchers, and mechanics) and criminal justice academy graduation.
+The agency recognizes the importance of continuous professional development and training of its workforce.
+As budget permits, the agency uses the State Office of Human Resources compensation system to award salary increases for specified completion of training programs.
+For example, a salary increase is awarded for attaining forestry registration, completion of the forestry technician program, progression through established career paths (i.e. foresters, dispatchers, and mechanics) and criminal justice academy graduation.
 Experienced employees are instructors for the forestry technician program, community educational programs, and agency representatives on state and regional committees.
-The agency has established Incident Management Teams (IMT) and employees are encouraged to participate.
+The agency has established IMTs and employees are encouraged to participate.
 While many of the positions on the teams are for employees with forestry and wildfire background, there are available positions for administrative staff.
 Participation on the teams provides opportunities for employees to increase their skills and knowledge outside of normal day-to-day responsibilities and allows development of leadership skills.
-The implementation of the SCEIS project offered an opportunity for employees to assist each other with using the system.
-The Human Resources Director assisted the SCEIS Project Team as a training facilitator for the Wave 2 implementation of the project.
-Human Resources and Finance staff members participate in SCEIS user group meetings and training sessions.